Clash Detection UI#

 Important

-Clash detection only works with meshes, not shapes.
+Clash detection works with meshes and point clouds, but not with USD physics shapes.

 Clash Detection Basic Concepts#